Storage Suggestions for Groceries :

-As we only grow and procure from organic farmers and artisans, we do not cater to hazardous chemical fertilizers and pesticides.
-We bring to you 100% organic food, therefore it needs proper management with utmost gentle care.
+As we only grow and procure from farmers and artisans, we do not cater to hazardous chemical fertilizers and pesticides.
+We bring to you 100% natural food, therefore it needs proper management with utmost gentle care.

 Here are some tips to store dry produce.
 This will allow them to remain fresh for a longer duration!